 LEED certification can provide credits when projects include environmentally friendly actions during construction (and, later, use) of a building.
 A waste diversion rate of 50 percent earns construction sites one point, while a 75 percent division rate earns two points.And because of increasing environmental awareness overall, LEED certification on projects comes with an increased degree of clout.
 In fact, some new jobs are specifically requesting construction companies with LEED certification.
 Being LEED certified may help you gain new construction and land development projects.

 We can help you achieve compliance by diverting waste from disposal sites using our own recycling facilities and network of qualified construction and demolition recycling plants.Additionally, Groot can provide ongoing recycling services, waste stream audits, and help you create a cost-effective solid waste management policy.

 GROOT PROVIDES HASSLE-FREE DOCUMENTATION

-For complete LEED compliance and information visit www.usgbc.org/LEED .
+For complete LEED compliance and information visit new.usgbc.org/leed.